Neutrino-nucleus interactions and the determination of oscillation parameters: The flux-integrated neutrino-nucleus cross section

 \subsection{Deep inelastic scattering}

 From the observational point of view, the Deep Inelastic Scattering (DIS) regime corresponds to hadronic final states with more than one pion.

-In principle, the three nucleon structure functions entering the definition of the IA nuclear cross section, Eqs.~\eqref{sigma1} and \eqref{sigma2}, can be obtained combining neutrino and antineutrino scattering cross sections.
-However, as the available structure functions have been extracted from nuclear cross sections (see, e.g., \textcite{CDHS}), their use in {\em ab initio} theoretical studies aimed at identifying nuclear effects involves obvious conceptual difficulties.
+In principle, the three nucleon structure functions entering the definition of the IA nuclear cross section, Eqs.~\eqref{sigma1} and \eqref{sigma2}, may be obtained combining neutrino and antineutrino scattering cross sections.
+However, as the available structure functions have been extracted from nuclear cross sections (see, e.g., Ref.~\cite{CDHS}), their use in {\em ab initio} theoretical studies aimed at identifying nuclear effects entails obvious conceptual difficulties.

-An alternative approach, allowing to obtain the structure functions describing DIS on isolated nucleons, can be developed within the framework of the quark-parton model, exploiting the large database of DIS data collected using charged lepton beams and hydrogen and deuteron targets (see, e.g., \textcite{roberts}).
-Within this scheme, the function $F_2^{\nu N} = \omega W_2$, where $\omega$ is the energy transfer and $W_2$ is the weak structure function of an isoscalar nucleon, defined as in Eq. \eqref{W2}, can be simply related to the corresponding structure function extracted from electron scattering data, $F_2^{e N}$, through
+An alternative approach, allowing to obtain the structure functions describing DIS on isolated nucleons, can be developed within the conceptual framework of the quark-parton model, exploiting the large database of accurate DIS data collected using charged lepton beams and hydrogen and deuteron targets (see, e.g., Ref.~\cite{roberts}).
+Within this scheme, the function $F_2^{\nu N} = \omega W_2$, where $\omega$ is the energy transfer and $W_2$ is the weak structure function of an isoscalar nucleon, defined as in Eq. \eqref{W2}, can be simply related to the corresponding structure function extracted from electron scattering data, $F_2^{e N}$, through\footnote{For simplicity, here and in what follows we will neglect the contributions of $s$- and $c$-quarks.}